sabarnett/TimeWasters/README.md

 The purpose of this app is to get some practice in creating simple to play games.
 The kind of thing we used to play before computers became graphic processing work-horses.

-At present, this Mac app contains five games;
+At present, this Mac app contains six games;

 * Minesweeper
 * WordCraft
 * Snake
 * Pyramid of Doom
 * Number Combinations
+* Tic Tac Toe

 Minesweeper and WordCraft were created by [Paul Hudson in his Hacking with Swift+ live streams]( https://www.hackingwithswift.com/plus ).
 I have 'messed' with them to extend the games.
-Snake and Number Combinations are mine.
+Snake, Number Combinations and Tic Tac Toe are mine.
 Pyramid of Doom is a Stott Adams game from way back when the TRS-80 was still cool - this is my port of that game.

 More will be added at some point.
 This is just a starter project.